The number one rule of safe aerial lift operation is:

 Proper training, common sense and planning can help you avoid hazards associated with aerial lift operation.
 Let’s discuss the four primary hazards associated with aerial lift operation one at a time.

+Collision hazards occur when the platform collides with an object, such as a wall or another vehicle.
 These include hazards to the aerial lift and surrounding areas as well as personnel collisions that result in injury.

 Information regarding the required clearance from all power sources can be found in the operator’s manual and on safety decals attached to the machine.